Empire X Cinema Club

 3 people favorited this theater

-The Empire Picture House opened in 1915.
-It was designed by the local firm of Stocks & Sykes and had 796 seats divided between stalls and single balcony which had an unusual three-sided flat front.
+The Empire Picture House opened on 8th March 1915 with “Kismet”.
+It was designed by the local firm of Stocks & Sykes in a Greek Revival style, and had 870 seats divided between stalls and single balcony which had an unusual three-sided flat front.

-It was taken over by Associated British Cinemas(ABC) briefly in 1933 and disposed of to Goldstone Cinemas (an independent) in 1940.
-It was modernised internally at this time, when it was given an Art Deco style, with a new larger proscenium and detailing of the flank walls containing concealed lighting.
+It was taken over by Associated British Cinemas(ABC) briefly in 1933 and disposed of to Goldstone Cinemas (an independent) in May 1940.
+It was closed and modernised internally at this time, when it was given an Art Deco style.
+There was a new larger proscenium and detailing of the flank walls containing concealed lighting.
 In 1946 it was taken over by the J.F.
 Emery Circuit, and they operated it until 1971.

 It became a sex cinema, after film baring caused such problems that the owner gave up trying to book commercial films.
 This has gradually shrunk in size (it now occupies a small part of the balcony) but unlike almost all other such venues, it has not closed completely and operates as the Empire X Cinema Club.